properties-file/properties-file/README.md

 ## Why another `.properties` file package?

-There are probably over 20 similar packages available but:
+There are probably over 20 similar packages available, but:

-- A lot of the most popular packages have had no activity for over 5 years.
+- Many of the most popular packages have had no activity for over 5 years.
-- A large portion of the packages will not replicate the current Java implementation.
+- Most packages will not replicate the current Java implementation.
 - No package offers the same capabilities as this one.

-Unfortunately the `.properties` file specification is not well documented.
+Unfortunately, the `.properties` file specification is not well-documented.
 One reason for this is that it was originally used in Java to store configurations.
-Most applications will handle this using JSON, YAML or other modern formats today because the formats are more flexible.
+Today, most applications handle this using JSON, YAML, or other modern formats because these formats are more flexible.

 ### So why `.properties` files?

-While many options exists today to handle configurations, `.properties` file remain one of the best option to store localizable strings (also known as messages).
+While many options exist today to handle configurations, `.properties` files remain one of the best options to store localizable strings (also known as messages).
 On the Java side, `PropertyResourceBundle` is how most implementations handle localization today.
 Because of its simplicity and maturity, `.properties` files remain one of the best options today when it comes to internationalization (i18n):

 | File format   | Key/value based  | Supports inline comments | Built for localization | Good linguistic tools support |
 | ------------- | ---------------- | ------------------------ | ---------------------- | ----------------------------- |